ros-navigation/docs.nav2.org/migration/Humble.rst

 Behavior Tree Uses Error Codes
 ******************************
-`PR #3324 <https:https://github.com/ros-planning/navigation2/pull/3324>`_ adds three new condition nodes to check for error codes.
+`PR #3324 <https:https://github.com/ros-planning/navigation2/pull/3324>`_ adds three new condition nodes to check for error codes on the blackboard set by action BT nodes which contain them.

 The ``AreErrorCodesPresent`` condition node allows the user to spesify the error code from the server along with the error codes to match against.
 The ``WouldAControllerRecoveryHelp`` checks if a recovery would help clear the controller server error code.